UofA-SPEAR/software/README.md

 More information about linux configuration of docker can be found here: https://docs.docker.com/install/linux/linux-postinstall/

+### Additional setup for NVIDIA GPUs

+If you have an nvidia gpu you should set up the nvidia docker runtime.
+You will need at docker>=19, which you should have if you followed the directions above.

+First, make sure you have the correct drivers installed (that is outside the scope of this document, but if you're using Ubuntu I suggest you go to *Settings & Updates > Additional Drivers* before messing around with installing things manually).

+You will need [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker) and [nvidia-container-runtime](https://github.com/nvidia/nvidia-container-runtime) (follow the setup instructions in their READMEs, and in particular make sure you set the default runtime to nvidia).

 ## Build Docker Image

 Navigate to the directory containing this readme, and run